Facts about Roger Ailes

 Roger Ailes Biography

 Roger Miles was the founder and chairman of Fox News from 1996 to 2016, when he was forced out due to allegations of being a sexual predator.

 A 1962 graduate of Ohio University, Roger Ailes began his career as a producer of Cleveland’s The Mike Douglas Show, a daytime talk show.
 Ailes left the show in 1968 to go into political consulting.

 As a media consultant, Roger Ailes worked on several campaigns, including those of Republicans Mitch McConnell and Phil Gramm.
-He famously worked on the presidential campaigns of Richard Nixon (1968), Ronald Reagan (1984) and George H.W.
-Bush (1988).
+He worked on the presidential campaigns of Richard Nixon (1968), Ronald Reagan (1984) and George H.W.
+Bush (1988), becoming known for his willingness to use half-truths and emotional attack ads to win elections.

 In the 1990s, Ailes returned to television with NBC and took over running CNBC, making it profitable.
 He left NBC in 1993 and called right-wing media mogul Rupert Murdoch; with Murdoch’s financial backing, Ailes started Fox News in 1996 with no news gathering network and no distribution network.
 It worked.